 Grassroots Day Resource Center

 The fourth Saturday of every month finds many New Hope members serving breakfast at the Day Resource Center for the homeless in Howard County.
-If you are able to help out, please sign up at Sign Up Genius.
 New Hope also provides supplies for the center and its food pantry.
 The Day Center provides a hot meal, shower facilities, laundry, food and clothing pantries, health care and social services 3 days a week for 4 hours a day.

 Cold Weather Shelter